Here’s How To Keep Your US Citizenship And Pay Zero Taxes.

 First, a few comments on giving up your US citizenship.
 Then I’ll get to how to keep your blue passport and pay zero taxes by moving to Puerto Rico.

-Giving up your US citizenship is permanent, expensive, and is to traumatic for most.
-There are no takeback when it comes to giving up your citizenship.
-Only about 3,000 Americans give up their passports each each year, while there are millions of us living abroad.
+Giving up your US citizenship is permanent, expensive, and is too traumatic for most.
+There is no takeback when it comes to giving up your citizenship.
+Only about 3,000 Americans give up their passports each year, while there are millions of us living abroad.

 And, before you can give up your US citizenship, you must have a second passport in hand.
 You can buy a passport from countries like Dominica for $120,000 or you can get one from St. Lucia with an investment of $550,000 and $50,000 in fees.
 These are the two best second passport programs for 2017.

 If you don’t have the cash to buy a second passport, you can earn one by living in a country for 5 years.
 For example, invest $20,000 in Panama’s friendly nations reforestation visa program and get residency.
 You can apply for citizenship and a second passport after 5 years of residency.

 Then there’s the time and cost of the US expatriation process.
 You must pay any back taxes, possibly go through an audit of your last 5 years, and pay capital gains tax on any appreciated assets.
 This exit tax applies to citizens with a net worth of $2 million or more.